 Things like ADA accessibility, alternative working spaces, and gender-neutral bathrooms can help people feel more welcome in the office.
 Also, consider implementing small, versatile spaces so mothers can pump (which is required by law in some states) or where employees can pray or meditate in private.
 These small office features can help employees work in a way that works best for them.

 7. Have Inclusive Company Holidays

 Make sure your company holiday calendar takes note of a diverse set of holidays and occasions—not just Christmas.
-Consider adopting a flexible time-off policy or introducing floating holidays so employees can take the time off they need to celebrate with family.
+Consider adopting a flexible time-off policy or introducing floating holidays so employees can take time off they need to celebrate with family.
 Or, if your office is open on a specific holiday, consider throwing an office celebration for the whole team.
-Most recently, many businesses have declared Juneteeth, the holiday commemorating the end of slavery in the U.S., as a company holiday and gave employees the day off to celebrate.
+Most recently, many businesses have declared Juneteenth, the holiday commemorating the end of slavery in the U.S., a company holiday and gave employees the day off to celebrate.

 Other observances like Asian Pacific Heritage Month, Pride Month, and Black History Month present tremendous opportunities to bring in external speakers, host discussion groups, watch films, and more with employees to show support for their culture.
 This is an excellent opportunity to partner with ERGs to plan fun, innovative ways to get more employees involved in the scheduled programs and events.

 Invest in DEIB for a Diverse, Engaged, and Profitable Workplace